McKenzie & Co.

-McKenzie & Co. is a full-motion video CD-ROM dating sim game released by Her Interactive in 1995, designed to be played by girls.
+McKenzie & Co. is a full-motion video CD-ROM dating sim game, with dress-up gameplay released by Her Interactive in 1995, designed to be played by girls.
 It was available for Windows 3.1, Windows 95 and Mac OS.
 A 3DO Interactive Multiplayer version was planned but never released.
 "McKenzie" is the name of the protagonist's Geo Tracker—an acronym of Marvelous, Cool, Kinetic movement, Ever-lasting friendship, Non-conformist, Zany, Ingenious, and Empowered.

 Development

 The game was developed with the active involvement of the Albuquerque Independent School District.
 Through the district, American Laser Games' vice-president of marketing Patricia Flannigan distributed surveys, conducted interviews, and held play study groups in order to design a game that her daughters would play.

 The game included a music CD featuring several bands from New Mexico, such as Poet, Cool Notes, Tee Green from the UK, and the Strawberry Zots, whose music video "And You" was also included.
 Music tracks from composer Jean Rene De Rascon were also included.